kelvenliew/KelvenLiew/README.md

 - 👋 Hi, I’m @KelvenLiew
 - 👀 I’m interested in ...programming
-- 🌱 I’m currently learning ...JAVA programming
+- 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...